uncefact/tests-untp/documentation/docs/test-suites/technical-interoperability/storage/testing.md

    - Navigate to `packages/vc-test-suite/reports/index.html`
    - Open this file in a web browser
    - Look for the "Storage Service" section to view your test results

+- `url`: This is the full URL for the unencrypted storage service endpoint of your storage service.

+- `encryptionUrl`: This is the full URL for the encryption service endpoint of your storage service.

+- `headers`: An object containing any additional HTTP headers required for the request to the storage service.
+You may need to add headers depending on your implementation.

+- `method`: The HTTP method used to request the verifiable credential from the storage service.
+In this case, it's set to 'POST'.

+- `additionalParams`: An object containing any additional parameters required for the request to the storage service.

+- `additionalPayload`: An object containing any additional payload required for the request to the storage service.